Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 FROM MARKETING TO PRODUCTION: A SPECIALIZATION IN OENOLOGY

-A story from Justine Choudart, 34
+A Testimony from Justine Choudart, 34

-After starting her career in wine tourism, where she led tours, conducted tastings, and handled sales at the winery, Justine decided—following some experience on the production side—to go back to school to become an oenologist.
+After starting her career in wine tourism, where she led tours, conducted tastings, and handled sales at the winery, Justine decided—following an experience on the production side—to go back to school to become an oenologist.

 The trigger